 Consistency is key in blogging.
 If you stay silent for too long, your readers will get bored and move on to the next music site.

 So, what does being consistent mean?
-How many times should you be posting on your blog?
+How many times should you be posting on your site?
 I recommend you just post once per week.
 This is the sweet spot between quality and quantity.
 Posting one week is enough to keep your content fresh, and it will give you enough time to come up with different ideas and plan your next post to offer quality content on a regular basis.

 Tip #9: Find out where your target audience is hanging out